THE CLPROLF PROGRAMMING LANGUAGE

 This structure makes the system both easy to memorize and easy to teach.
 Synonyms are no longer arbitrary alternatives but clearly justified by the perspective they express.

-Business-Like Objects
+Domain Objects

 These objects represent real-world abstractions or domain concepts.